Mineinjava/quail/README.md

 Looking to contribute to or use Quail?
 You may find value in joining the Discord server: https://discord.gg/ABznnnBB

 To use Quail, you need a few things.
 The first is swerve modules.
 More than one.
 I don't care where your swerve modules are.
-They could be 52 miles apart (i.e. [this](https://www.youtube.com/watch?v=Ui-ehJlGM1Q)) and in the shape of a pentagon and Quail would still work.
+They could be 52 miles apart (i.e. [this](https://www.youtube.com/watch?v=Ui-ehJlGM1Q) but with swerve) and in the shape of a pentagon and Quail would still work.

 The second thing you need is a little knowledge of Java.
 You should be able to:
  - use a PID controller